How to Light a Fire Pit Safely: Tips for Your Outdoor Firepit

 Selecting a Safe Location

-When setting up a backyard fire pit or an outdoor fire pit, fire pit safety should be your top priority.
+When setting up a backyard or outdoor fire pit, fire pit safety should be your top priority.
+You need to gather information about the best way to put your fire pit in a secure spot.

 Also, make sure you keep the distance from things like a charcoal grills or outdoor kitchens just to be one the safe side.